azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 [INF] All templates signatures were elaborated success=1 failed=0
 ```

 This is the moment that you are ready to execute this newly developed template for the first time.
 You can directly point to the actual template file using the '-t' parameter.
-Additional you may want to include *Debug* logging for troubleshooting.
+Additionally you may want to include *Debug* logging for troubleshooting.

 ```
 nuclei -t azure-monitor-law-public-network-acces-enabled.yaml -esc -code [-debug]
 ```

-After a successfull execution the following output is shown around a minute.
+After a successful execution the following output is shown around a minute.

 ```
                      __     _